15 Minute Ground Beef and Refried Bean Tostadas Recipe

 Recipe tips:

-• The beef and bean mixture can be made ahead of time and refrigerated for up to three days.
-Reheat the beef and bean mixture in a skillet or microwave and assemble tostadas as directed.
+• The beef and bean mixture can be made ahead of time and refrigerated in an airtight container for up to three days.
+Re-heat the beef and bean mixture in a skillet or microwave and assemble tostadas as directed.
 You can also reheat in a slow cooker, then serve it at a party or any gathering for your own taco, nacho or tostada bar.

 • These can be made vegetarian.
 Skip the ground beef and double the amount of seasonings and beans for a meatless meal.